SabLeCam/SBD_MACDUI/README.md

 # SBD_MACDUI
-data and working document for sex biased dispersal study in *_Macoma balthica_*
+Data and working document for sex biased dispersal study in *_Macoma balthica_*